Skip to main content

 API Keys consist of a name, key, secret, audience, expiration date, and permissions.

-When selecting permissions, good practice is to only select those that are needed following The Principle of Least Privilege.
+When selecting permissions, a good practice is to only select those that are needed following The Principle of Least Privilege.
 Permissions are arranged by module and what actions are allowed for said modules with the number for each action being the number of resources that are allowed for that action under the module.

 Secrets for API Keys should be kept secret as they are essentially passwords which includes using secure ways of sharing the credentials.
 For this, email can be dangerous so we recommend using something like One Time Secret.
 If you suspect that a key has been compromised, it is recommended that you delete the key and create a new one.